-The Place: La Ville au Roi is the historic name of David's hermitage, deep in the French countryside in an area of forests, rivers and villages.
+The Place: La Ville au Roi is the historic name of Dharmavidya's hermitage, deep in the French countryside in an area of forests, rivers and villages.
+The buildings and facilities are relatively primitive.
 The term Eleusis alludes to the spiritual traditions of the classical world.
 The philosophy here draws upon East and West, remythologising, deepening and broadening our appreciation of the dynamic of life in tune with the natural seasons.
 La Ville au Roi lies in an area off the beaten track, a refuge, retreat and place of peace and replenishment.

-David Brazier , described by the philosopher Mary Midgley as "a great blessing to our age", is a teacher of practical compassion.
+David Brazier is a living Buddhist master who has been described as ‘a great blessing for our age’ by philosopher Mary Midgley and as a ‘second Honen Shonin’ by Sensei Adachi senior.
+A spiritual child prodigy, he went on to study all the major branches of Buddhism and is extensively accomplished in its many methods.
 He is a doctor of philosophy and authority on Buddhist psychology, head of the Amida Order of Pureland Buddhism and president of the International Zen Therapy Institute.
-His many writings include a dozen books on Buddhism, psychology and culture.
-Here at La Ville au Roi he lives a spiritual life close to nature.
-His root teachers have been in Japanese Zen and Pureland Buddhism, but, in addition, he has studied Thai, Tibetan, Burmese and Vietnamese forms, and also has a deep respect for the mystery paths of all religious traditions.
-In the past he has been involved in many community development and mental health initiatives, especially in Britain, Bosnia, and India.
-He teaches on programmes in Asia and the Americas as well as in Europe.
+His many writings include a dozen books on Buddhism, psychology and culture and his often unconventional views challenge the seeker to look deeper.
+Here at La Ville au Roi he lives a simple, spiritual life in semi-retreat, close to nature, writes, and responds to disciples and enquirers.
+His root teachers have been in Japanese Zen and Pureland Buddhism.
+He has also studied Thai, Tibetan, Burmese and Vietnamese forms, and he has a deep respect for the mystery paths of all religious traditions.
+In the past he has been involved in many community development, mental health and educational initiatives, especially in Britain, Bosnia, and India and has been in a number of the world’s crisis spots.
+He teaches on programmes in Asia and the Americas as well as in Europe and on-line.

 Contact: It is possible to visit by prior arrangement.
-One to one on-line (skype) sessions can sometimes be arranged.
+One to one on-line (skype/facetime) sessions can sometimes be arranged.
 For e-mail: join the site and use the messaging facility.